Main content

 Physical Description

-2 foldersMemoranda and notes on appointments, curriculum, and facilities; also correspondence, 1957-1959, with the Atomic Energy Commission on long and frustrating application for loan of plutonium-beryllium neutron source and equipment.
+This folder contains correspondence with the Atomic Energy Commission on a long and frustrating application for a loan of plutonium-beryllium neutron source and equipment.

 92759.
 Courses: Political Science, 1949-1963.
 1 folders.